Lavan696/Titanic-Survival-Prediction/README.md

 ---
 ##  Model Saving

-The final trained model was saved using **Joblib** for efficient loading and deployment.
+The final trained model was saved as 'titanic_survival_prediction_model.pkl' using **Joblib** for efficient loading and deployment.
 This allows reusing the trained model without retraining every time:

 ---